 Design by Invitation

-It’s a party!
+It’s a Party!

-One of the things that I really liked about the invitation were the letters spelling out PARTY on the top of the invitation.
+One of the things that I really liked about the invitation were the letters spelling out PARTY on top of the invitation.
 I decided to custom cut party letters from thick gum paste for the cake.
 I thought they would be good without the red outline, but once I got them on the cake they seemed to just cry out for red outlining.
-I considered adding the candle flames, but decided that the cake should not be 100% a replica of the invitation so I left them out.
+I considered adding the candle flames, but decided that the cake should not be 100% a replica of the invitation, so I left them out.